Getting Into Consulting as a PhD: Complete Guide (2026)

 Most PhD candidates need 2 to 4 months of dedicated case interview practice to feel confident.
 Plan to complete at least 40 to 60 practice cases before your real interviews.
 Starting earlier gives you more time to improve gradually without overwhelming yourself.

 For many PhDs, consulting is an excellent career move.
-It offers immediate financial upside (a 5x to 6x salary increase over a typical PhD stipend), rapid skill development, exposure to multiple industries, and strong exit opportunities into corporate leadership, startups, and investment roles.
-The average consulting tenure is 2 to 4 years, and the skills you develop are valuable for the rest of your career.
+It offers a 5x to 6x salary increase over a typical PhD stipend, rapid skill development, exposure to multiple industries, and strong exit opportunities into corporate leadership, startups, and investment roles.
+The average consulting tenure is 2 to 4 years, and the skills you build stay valuable for the rest of your career.

 It depends on the firm and office.
 Some firms, including McKinsey, BCG, and Bain, sponsor visas for advanced degree candidates in certain offices.
 Others have more limited options.
 Check each firm's recruiting page for their visa sponsorship policy before applying.

 Consulting opens doors that are difficult to access directly from academia.
-Common exit paths include corporate strategy roles, product management at tech companies, healthcare leadership, private equity, venture capital, and founding startups.
+Common consulting exit opportunities include corporate strategy roles, product management at tech companies, healthcare leadership, private equity, venture capital, and founding startups.
 The combination of a PhD and consulting experience is rare and highly valued by employers.

 Everything You Need to Land a Consulting Offer